alexjbuck/ellysonInventory/docs/Working With SharePoint JSON/general-list-settings.md

 Then go back to Settings.
 There is a new section called "Content Type".
 Click the text `Item`.
 Then click the `Title` entry on the new page.
 This will finally load a page that has an option called "Column Settings" where one option is "Hidden (Will not appear in forms)".
 Select this and press "OK".

+Once you have done this, go back to Settings > Advanced Settings > "Allow management of content types?" and set it to "No".
+If you do not, there is a "Content Type" field that now will show up on forms.
+Lovely.

 ## Multi-line Text and "Rich Text Fields"

 Don't use Rich Text Fields.